31st Armoured Brigade (United Kingdom): Unit history

-The 31st Army Tank Brigade was formed in the UK on 15 January 1941, in Northern Command and comprised the 9th Royal Tank Regiment and 10th Royal Tank Regiment.
-The 141st Regiment Royal Armoured Corps (141 RAC) was added on 8 November 1941 and on 29 November the brigade was transferred to South Eastern Command.
+The 31st Army Tank Brigade was formed in the UK on 15 January 1941, in Northern Command, and comprised the 9th Royal Tank Regiment and 10th Royal Tank Regiment.
+The 141st Regiment Royal Armoured Corps (141 RAC) was added on 8 November 1941.
+On 29 November, the brigade was transferred to South Eastern Command.

-In May 1942 the unit was renamed the 31st Tank Brigade and was transferred to the 53rd (Welsh) Infantry Division, as part as an experimental "mixed" formation of a tank and two infantry brigades.
+In May 1942, the formation was renamed the 31st Tank Brigade and was transferred to the 53rd (Welsh) Infantry Division as part as an experimental "mixed" formation of a tank and two infantry brigades.
 The experiment ended on 10 September 1943, as it was judged unsuitable for the terrain in north-western Europe.
 On 1 April 1943, the 10th RTR was renamed 7th Royal Tank Regiment, after the original was destroyed at the Battle of Gazala (May–June 1942).
 The 31st Tank Brigade, equipped with Churchill tanks, was a follow-up unit in the Normandy landings, arriving in northern France on 19 June 1944.
 The brigade supported the 15th (Scottish) Infantry Division until the end of July, in operations to capture the town of Caen.

 A Churchill tank fitted with a Crocodile flamethrower in action, August 1944.

-The 141st Regiment RAC had been detached from the brigade on 21 June, to re-equip with the Churchill Crocodile flame-throwing tank and it was also decided to convert the rest of the brigade to the "Crocodile".
+The 141st Regiment RAC had been detached from the brigade on 21 June to re-equip with the Churchill Crocodile flame-throwing tank; it was decided to convert the rest of the brigade to the "Crocodile".
 The 7th RTR was detached from the brigade on 17 August 1944 and was briefly replaced by 144th Regiment Royal Armoured Corps on 23 August.
-The 144th RAC and 9 RTR were detached on 31 August and on 4 September the brigade was transferred to the 79th Armoured Division, where the 141st Regiment RAC rejoined and was brought back up to strength with the addition of 11th Royal Tank Regiment and 1st Fife and Forfar Yeomanry on 2 November.
+The 144th RAC and 9 RTR were detached on 31 August and, on 4 September, the brigade was transferred to the 79th Armoured Division, where the 141st Regiment RAC rejoined and the brigade was brought back up to strength with the addition of 11th Royal Tank Regiment and 1st Fife and Forfar Yeomanry on 2 November.
 The 11th RTR was detached on 22 December and replaced by the 49th Armoured Personnel Carrier Regiment and the 1st Canadian Armoured Personnel Carrier Regiment, both equipped with the "Kangaroo", a tank with its gun turret removed, generally used as an armoured personnel carrier.